TomWetmore/DeadEnds/Docs/Notes/readerrors.md

 A line might have have an invalid level, that is, two or more deeper than the current line.

 Certain semantic errors can be found, for example, reuse of keys.

+## Redesign Ideas

+Read each line of a Gedcom file into a GNode and create a List of those GNodes.
+The elements could either be the GNodes themselves or a structure that refers to the GNode and has other fields.
+Possible other fields would be the line's line number in the file, an error created while processing the line, if any; and .
+Maybe if the line is in horrible shape, the GNode field might even be empty, or have a thrid field which is a copy of the string actually read from the file.